• Link to Facebook

 Voice/message banking allows individuals to “bank” their own voice, unique sayings and expressions.
 This is especially important for ALS communication as the prognosis for individuals with amyotrophic lateral sclerosis is eventual loss of speech.
 If individuals with ALS begin voice banking in the early stages of the disease, they will be able to communicate using their own voice, unique sayings and expressions via a speech generating device.
 In a nutshell, voice assistive technology that uses voice/message banking allows a person to communicate using their own voice and normal tones and expressions.

-Accessibility Services, Inc. continues to take their signature assistive technology for individual with quadriplegias and individuals with debilitating diseases to the next level.
+Accessibility Services, Inc. continues to take their signature assistive technology for quadriplegics and individuals with debilitating diseases to the next level.
 The all new autonoME Residential is a light-weight mobile device powered by ASI’s proprietary software.
 This custom environmental control unit/speech generating device incorporates Microsoft’sÒ trusted Surface Pro as the platform for environmental control, computer access and augmentative and alternative communication (AAC).
-Want to learn more about how the autonoME can significantly improve the independence for you and your loved ones?
+Want to learn more about how the autonoME can significantly improve the quality of life for you and your loved ones?
 Give ASI a call today.

 Share this entry